 For athletes, numerous items on that list are tied to better performance.
 For example, body temperature regulation keeps you from overheating during exercise by sweating.
 That shock absorber effect ensures your brain and spine are protected during even an intensive HIIT session.
 And water transports nutrients to your muscles' cells while removing waste to provide efficiency that translates into strength gains.

-The key is to consume enough water each day in the form of food, beverages and plain water to get all of these advantages.
+The key is to consume enough water each day in the form of food, beverages, and plain water to get all these advantages.
 Let's dig into the specifics.

 How Much Water Do I Need to Drink Daily?

-Although there are some factors that increase your hydration needs—more on those next—if you're just doing everyday activities, the recommendation is about 11.5 cups of water daily for women and about 15.5 cups for men, according to Kelsey Sackmann, R.D., of Kelsey and Cooper's Kitchen in New Jersey, US.
+Although there are some factors that increase your hydration needs — more on those next — if you're just doing everyday activities, the recommendation is about 11.5 cups of water daily for women and about 15.5 cups for men, according to Kelsey Sackmann, R.D., of Kelsey and Cooper's Kitchen in New Jersey.

-"It's very important to drink consistently throughout the day", she says, which means that trying to fit all of your hydration into one or two guzzling sessions will probably backfire.
-Getting too much water—a condition called hyponatraemia, when the sodium in your body is too diluted—isn't common, but there is an increased risk if you chug a gallon at a time.
+"It's very important to drink consistently throughout the day," she says, which means that trying to fit all of your hydration into one or two guzzling sessions will likely backfire.
+Getting too much water — a condition called hyponatremia, when the sodium in your body is too diluted — isn't common, but there is an increased risk if you chug a gallon at a time.
 Also, your body can only absorb so much at once, so you might be throwing off your electrolyte balance for nothing.